 Here’s the one recipe that makes this appliance worthwhile:

-A 4-Cup Food Processor is less than one-third the size of most home food processors.
+A 4-Cup Food Processor is half the size of most home food processors.
 It’s lightweight and compact.
 I use it to make the following recipes:

 - Smoked Salmon Pate

 - Steamed Kale Salad with Green Apple Dressing (After clicking on the link, scroll down to the second kale salad.)

 One drawback to the 4-cup food processor is that it doesn’t include a shredding blade.
 If you’ll be shredding cheese, potatoes or other veggies, the 8-Cup Compact Food Processor comes with a shredding blade, which is handy for the following recipes:

 An Immersion Hand Blender is a handy, compact addition to a one-butt kitchen.
 Most of them have several attachments, including a blender, whisk, and food chopper.
 Some of the newer ones even have a milk frother for making lattes.
 With the blender, you can whip up smoothies and protein drinks, puree veggies for soups, make whipped cream, and juice a watermelon.
 The whisk can be used to whip egg white into peaks for various recipes.

 Recipes I make with my immersion blender include: